 It is difficult to determine how "impaction" has directly affected enrollment beyond eligible students being denied for admission.
 Students may have decided not to apply after hearing of the policy.
-For example, between 2008 and 2009, application numbers declined by 15 percent for all groups combined (from 142,000 in 2008 to 121,100 in 2009) and by 38 percent for Blacks (from 10,800 in 2008 to 6,700 in 2009).
-Moreover, students may have applied but were denied admission even though they were eligible, they may have been admitted but not to their campus of choice and thus, decided not to enroll altogether.
+For example, between 2008 and 2009, application numbers declined by 15 percent for all groups combined (from 142,000 in 2008 to 121,100 in 2009) and by 38 percent for Blacks (from 10,800 in 2008 to 6,700 in 2009).74 Moreover, students may have applied but were denied admission even though they were eligible, they may have been admitted but not to their campus of choice and thus, decided not to enroll altogether.75

-An examination of the proportion of high school graduates who enroll directly in the CSU reveals a potentially troubling finding around the same time as the budget cuts and declaration of "impaction."
+The proportion of Black high school graduates who enrolled directly to the CSU fell from a high of 13.5 percent in 2007, to decadelow of 8.6 percent in 2010 An examination of the proportion of high school graduates who enroll directly in the CSU reveals a potentially troubling finding around the same time as the budget cuts and declaration of "impaction."
 Enrollment rates to CSU directly from high school declined for all groups after 2007, but Blacks experienced the sharpest decline-the proportion of Black high school graduates who enrolled directly to the CSU fell from a high of 13.5 percent in 2007, to decade-low of 8.6 percent in 2010, and then increased slightly to 8.9 percent in 2012, the latest data available (Figure 10).